Personal finance experience

 Design outcomes

 The final experience improves financial visibility, strengthens budget awareness, and supports more confident day-to-day money decisions across the mobile journey.
+It also creates a stronger foundation for future finance capabilities such as alerts, bill tracking, savings goals, and smarter transaction categorization.

 Clearer budget awareness